What is Medicare Part D?

 Prescriptions and the Inflation Reduction Act

-As of August 2022, the Inflation Reduction Act will work to lower and negotiate prescription drug costs, as well as improve Medicare Part D coverage.
-Starting January 2023, one month’s supply of Part D-covered insulin will be a maximum of $35.
-In 2023, Medicare will begin negotiating the costs of 10 Part D-covered drugs.
+As of August 2022, the Inflation Reduction Act works to lower and negotiate prescription drug costs, as well as improve Medicare Part D coverage.
+Starting in January 2023, one month’s supply of Part D-covered insulin was capped at a maximum of $35.
+In 2023, Medicare began negotiating the costs of 10 Part D-covered drugs.

 Beginning in 2024, if you spend up to your Part D catastrophic coverage limit, you won’t have to pay copay/coinsurance.
 Also in 2024, beneficiaries who earn less than 150% of the federal poverty level will qualify for Extra Help.
 In 2025, yearly Part D out-of-pocket costs will be capped at $2,000.